-The AMG Speedshift 8-speed manual transmission has been entirely developed from scratch for the Project One, said the company.
+The AMG Speedshift 8-speed manual transmission has been entirely developed from scratch for the Project One.
 It is activated hydraulically and can be operated in automated mode or manually using the shift paddles.

 Also, the driver can move off purely electrically, initially with just the electric motors on the front axle and the electric motor on the crankshaft for short-term acceleration wishes.
 If the driver presses the accelerator more firmly and demands more output, the V6 engine switches on.
 The drive system unfolds its full power as the engine speed increases.
 With the Race Start function, acceleration from 0-200 km/h happens under six seconds.

 If the driver’s foot leaves the accelerator again to let the car coast, the system switches to electric drive at the front axle – whilst braking under normal driving conditions recuperates up to 80 percent of the energy, which is fed into the battery.